cds-snc/exploration-documentation/ProcessDocumentation.md

 ### 3. Prototype the framework and the service

 We started by prototyping the framework criteria and questions.
 At the same time, we also mapped the Exploration Service Model and developed processes and artifacts to support delivery of the service.
-Deliverables in this stage included draft interview guides, maps of potential product development engagements, and stakeholder mapping tools.
+Deliverables in this stage included draft interview guides, maps of what different levels of CDS engagement with partners could look like, and stakeholder mapping tools.

 ### 4. Create a CDS intake model
 We identified a need for a more defined and centralized intake process, so we also took a broader look at CDS as a whole and mapped out all of the organization's service lines/lines of business.
 We then created a centralized intake process to serve departments coming into our pipeline.

-### 5. Pilot programs, iterating between each engagement
+### 5. Service pilots and iterations

 Since September of 2020, we have piloted with 4 programs, in 3 departments:
 - ESDC Temporary Foreign Worker Program